Last Word Cocktail

 The Last Word is one of my all-time favorite Prohibition-era cocktails.
-This classic elixir combines an intriguing blend of spirits, fresh citrus, and herbal liqueurs to create a harmonious union of unique flavors.
+This classic elixir combines an intriguing blend of spirits, fresh citrus, and herbal liqueurs to create a delicate union of unique flavors.

 A classic Last Word cocktail sitting on a marble table, garnished with a branded cherry.